 The classification check order is isRecord → TableRecord → Record → fallback to PojoResultType.
 TableRecord is checked before Record because every TableRecord is also a Record; the more specific match wins.

-Input-side @record types follow the same shape with parallel permits on InputType (GraphitronType.java:282-340): JavaRecordInputType, PojoInputType, JooqRecordInputType, JooqTableRecordInputType.
+Input-side class-backed types follow the same shape with parallel permits on InputType (GraphitronType.java:282-340): JavaRecordInputType, PojoInputType, JooqRecordInputType, JooqTableRecordInputType.
+The backing class is reflected from the @service / @condition / @tableMethod method parameter the input flows into.
 The Maven plugin can scaffold a Java record matching the input’s field shape; binding flows through setters or the canonical constructor.

 jOOQ-record parents: catalog drives everything

 When the parent is a JooqTableRecordType, child @table fields traverse via @reference paths the catalog already knows about.
-The example schema’s FilmDetails @record(record: {className: "…FilmRecord"}) is the canonical shape:
+The example schema’s FilmDetails is the canonical shape; its producer’s return type reflects to the jOOQ FilmRecord:

 title: String! @field(name: "title")